Nuhu Bamalli Polytechnic

 Nuhu Bamalli Polytechnic is a tertiary education institution in Zaria Kaduna State, Nigeria.
 The polytechnic was established on 2 February 1989 by the Kaduna state government to provide training and development techniques in the Field of engineering, applied science, commerce and other spheres of learning.
 The polytechnic is one of the tertiary teaching institutions owned and managed by the Kaduna State government.
 The polytechnic was named after the then Nigeria's foreign minister Nuhu Bamalli.
 In August 2022, Barrister Abdullahi Zubair Abdullahi was appointed the new Registrar of the polytechnic.

 History

 The school was established in February 1989, during the administration of Colonel Dangiwa Umar.
 The polytechnic was established to provide training and development of techniques in Applied Sciences, Engineering and Commerce, as well as other spheres of learning.

-The current Governing Council of the polytechnic as constituted by Governor Nasir E-Rufai in December, 2021.
+The current Governing Council of the polytechnic as constituted by Governor Nasir El-Rufai in December, 2021.
 Chairman of the council is Ishaya Dare Akawu, with Haruna Uwais, Gladys Goje and Salisu Garba Kubau.
-Other members include the Rector, the permanent secretaries of the ministries of Health and Finance, a member of the Academic Board, and representatives of the Nigerian Association of Engineers, Ahmadu Bello University and Ministry of Justice.
+Other members include the Rector, the permanent secretaries of the minist Iries of Health and Finance, a member of the Academic Board, and representatives of the Nigerian Association of Engineers, Ahmadu Bello University and Ministry of Justice.

+List of Courses Offered by Nuhu Bamalli Polytechnic

+Nuhu Bamalli Polytechnic, Zaria, Kaduna State has been authoritatively certify as well as perceived by the National Board for technical education (NBTE), Nigeria.

+The following are the rundown of courses on offer at the Nuhu Bamalli Polytechnic, Zaria, Kaduna State.